ACNE SKIN CARE

 Cysts: The acne subtype are large lumps found beneath your skin that contain pus and are usually painful to the touch.

-There’s a few self-care activities that you can try at home to keep flare-ups to a minimum.
+There are a few acne treatments and self-care activities that you can try at home to keep flare-ups and future breakouts to a minimum.
 Such home remedies for acne skin types include:

-- Cleaning your skin daily with a mild, non-fragrant soap to remove excess oil and dirt
+- Cleaning your skin daily with a mild, non-fragrant cleanser to remove excess oil and dirt

 - Keeping hair away from your face